 OCTOBER 30, 1979: At the urging of Latinos and veterans, the Chicago Park District board agrees to a proposed memorial plaza honoring Manuel Pérez Jr., a World War II hero killed by enemy fire at age 22 and posthumously awarded the Congressional Medal of Honor.
 Pérez grew up on the city’s Near West Side long before his neighborhood was razed and before many of its Mexican residents moved to Pilsen.
 The city will build the plaza in 1980 in Little Village, a Southwest Side neighborhood known as the “Mexican suburb” because of its proximity to Pilsen, its larger homes, and its fast-growing Latino population.
 Next year’s census will show that Latinos constitute the majority of Little Village residents.
 The Pilsen and Little Village corridor now has the largest concentration of Latinos in the Midwest.
 5

-Neighborhoods help put Latino in Congress
+Neighborhoods help put a Latino politician in Congress

 MARCH 17, 1992: In a Democratic primary election for U.S. House, Chicago Ald.
 Luis V. Gutiérrez (26th Ward) easily defeats his strongest challenger, Juan Soliz.
 A 1990 court order required a Chicago district with a Latino majority.
 Shaped like an earmuff, the district covers the Pilsen-Little Village corridor and Puerto Rican neighborhoods on the Northwest Side.
 Gutiérrez, who was an ally of the late Mayor Harold Washington, has Mayor Richard M. Daley’s backing in the Congressional race.
 After the general election, Gutiérrez will become the first Midwest Latino in the House.
 Although his family is from Puerto Rico, whose residents are born with U.S. citizenship, Gutiérrez will champion immigrant political causes and maintain strong support in Pilsen and Little Village.
 6